-This is a Facebook Inc. SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Facebook, Inc. SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 |Geographic areas served||Worldwide|

 |Revenue||$ 5.08 billion (2012)|

 |Main Competitors||Twitter, MySpace, Google+, LinkedIn, IGLOO, Bebo and many others|